redeltaglio/altBSD_network/README.md

 #### First steps

-First of all I want to underline that we use some values in the `DNS` master zone of the domain where we want to attach our new `VPS` host. *It's not exactly all automatic*.
+First of all I want to underline that we use some values in the `DNS` master zone of the domain where we want to attach our new `VPS` host.

 ``` shell
 root@ganesha:/var/nsd/zones/master# cat telecomlobby.com.zone | grep ipsec && cat telecomlobby.com.zone | grep gre